pletfix/docs/en/migrations.md

 <a name="introduction"></a>
 ## Introduction

-Migrations are like version control for your database, allowing your team to easily modify and share the application's database schema.
+Migrations are like a version control for your database, allowing your team to modify and share the application's database schema easily.

 <a name="writing"></a>